EVMcrispr/evmcrispr-doc/aragonOS/agent.md

 This would transfer 100 ANT tokens from the first agent to the second agent, given a second agent is installed.

 ## External Actions
 The agent uses the `act` command to interact with external entities such as smart contracts.
+The entity wishing to execute an external action will need the role `EXECUTE_ROLE`.
  The syntax is as follows:

 `act <agent> <targetEthereumAddress> <function> [inputParameters]`